 Consent items are those which staff recommends be approved and which do not require public hearings.
-The chairperson shall provide an opportunity for each Commissioner to request discussion of an item, followed by an opportunity for the Public to request discussion of an item.
-If any person or Commission member wishes to discuss a consent item, the item shall be taken off the consent agenda and heard as a separate item at an appropriate place on the regular agenda, as directed by the Chairperson, if the consent agenda, as amended, is approved by a majority vote of the Commission.
+If any person or Commission member wishes to discuss a consent item, the item shall be taken off the consent agenda and heard as a separate item at an appropriate place on the regular agenda, if the consent agenda, as amended, is approved by a majority vote of the Commission.
 Consent items are acted on at the beginning of the meeting.